perripez/BookWorm-API/README.md

     Cascading deletions ensure that when a user is deleted, their associated reviews and books are handled appropriately, preventing orphaned records.

-**Scalability and Maintenance:**
+- **Scalability and Maintenance:**
 The architecture of the API supports future enhancements and additional features without significant rework.
-As user needs evolve, new functionalities (like social sharing, advanced search capabilities, etc.) can be integrated seamlessly.
 ___

 ### Describe the way tasks are allocated and tracked in your project.